HaikuTeam/animator/QA.md

-When I rotate an element, the rotation cursor reflects the rotation of the element I can rotate an element on stage (and see rotation changes reflected in timeline) I can hold down Shift as I rotate and rotate by fixed increments On stage, right-click doesn't bring up the "public" right-click menu On stage, right-click doesn't select any SVGs with `<text>` in them Moving the scrubber on the timeline updates the current time on the stage I can delete an element (reflects on stage+timeline)
+When I rotate an element, the rotation cursor reflects the rotation of the element I can rotate an element on stage (and see rotation changes reflected in timeline) I can hold down Shift as I rotate and rotate by fixed increments I can rotate (with and without Shift) more than one full rotation, and the timeline reflects values outside of [0, 2pi) On stage, right-click doesn't bring up the right-click menu On stage, right-click doesn't select any SVGs with `<text>` in them Moving the scrubber on the timeline updates the current time on the stage I can delete an element (reflects on stage+timeline)